Torsion Obstructions to Positive Scalar Curvature: Introduction

-Some fundamental questions remain unanswered, most notably whether toral manifolds of dimension $n \geq 4$ and with fundamental group $(\Z/p)^n$ for some odd prime $p$ are \yes, see Question \ref{questions}, and \cite{MP2021}*{Problem 9}.
-We hope that this note will stimulate some interest in this and related problems.
+Some fundamental questions remain unanswered, most notably whether there exist toral \yes-manifolds of dimension $n \geq 4$ and with fundamental group $(\Z/p)^n$ for some odd prime $p$, see Conjecture \ref{main_conj} and \cite[Problem 9]{MP2021}.
+We hope that this note will stimulate some interest in this and related problems, some of which we address in Section \ref{fourconjectures}.

-{\bf Acknowledgement.} This paper is the result of conversations in New York in the fall of 2018 and 2022.
-B.H.~acknowledges support from NYU, the IAS Princeton and the DFG-funded Special Priority Programme 2026 {\em Geometry at Infinity}.
+In an appendix, we prove homological invariance of the \yes-property of closed oriented manifolds of dimension at least $5$ with non-spin universal covers, filling a gap in an earlier treatment in the literature \cite{RS}.
+This result is of independent interest.